Who Pays Attorney Fees in Divorce?

 Depending on your income, you may be responsible for paying your divorce attorney’s fees.
 In New York, the law allows for one spouse to pay the other’s legal fees.
 In many instances, this is the case when one spouse makes more money than the other.
 To learn how to split your attorney fees, read this article.
 Listed below are some tips for determining who pays for your divorce attorney.
 Whether or not your divorce attorney is worth it depends on several factors, including your net worth, the number of your assets, and your child support payments.

-(Searching in Google, “family law attorney near me“?
-Contact Us Today!)
+(Searching in Google “family law lawyers near me“?
+Contact us today!)